campoy/go-tooling-workshop/1-source-code/2-writing/2-gofmt-and-friends.md

 ### `goimports`: automating import statements

 Go is very strict regarding missing or even unused import statements.
-This cause enough annoyance to a part of the community that they decided to automate the management of import statements.
+This causes enough annoyance to a part of the community that they decided to automate the management of import statements.

-`goimports` will remove import statements for any packages that are not used in the code below.
+`goimports` will remove import statements for any packages that are not used in the code.
 Even cooler, `goimports` will also find references to packages that are not imported and add them.

-How does this magic work, you say?
-It's quite straight forward, given an expression such as `fmt.Println`, `goimports` will find a package named `fmt` that exports an identifier named `Println`.
+"How does this magic work?" you ask.
+It's quite straightforward.
+Given an expression such as `fmt.Println`, `goimports` will find a package named `fmt` that exports an identifier named `Println`.
 It adds the first one it finds.
 This means that in some cases you might end up importing the wrong package, but this occurs so rarely that the tool is still very useful.